-Hair loss is usually total.
-The hair falls out gradually 1 to 14 days following your first course of treatment.
+You may lose some of your hair, although you do not usually get total hair loss with this treatment.
 The time scale varies from person to person.
 Please remember that this is a temporary side effect and your hair will grow back when your treatment is completed.
 Very rarely, hair loss can be permanent.